 My aunt was a director based at the hotel next to the airport, so we met there for lunch and had a look around before heading back to the airport.
 That afternoon I was a little bored of local flights, so headed a few hundred kilometers west to the airport of Narromine, mainly chosen because it had a self serve fuel pump.
 I filled up and headed back east, to Maitland.

 The previous night, my aunt and I had been looking for things to do at the weekend in Newcastle, and had discovered that the well known comedian Jack Whitehall would be playing Newcastle this evening.
-We’d watched, and loved, his travel show while I’d been at hers in December, so we managed to grab last minute tickets – a great show!
+We’d watched, and loved, his travel show while I’d been at hers a couple of months earlier, so we managed to grab last minute tickets – a great show!

 My aunt had taken the day off to fly with me.
 We were away by 5:30am, aiming to get to Maitland airport and depart just after dawn.
 The weather was poor, and we had a 300 nautical mile flight to the town of Albury where we were meeting a friend to have a long range, HF radio installed in the aircraft.
 This is mandatory for some of the upcoming Pacific legs.